Introduction

 How to enrol

-This unit has a specific application process which is now closed.
-Please check back later in 2025 for the application process for 2025/6
+This unit has a specific application process which is currently closed.
+Please check back shortly as applications will open over the summer for the 2025/6 academic year.

 UCIL units are designed to be accessible to undergraduate students from all disciplines.